cde-ev/cdedb2/doc/source/Realm_Core_Genesis.rst

 the user) etc. For cde accounts, a past event and past course can be provided here -- usually the one that made the account eligible for admission.

-.. todo:: what happeens when a request is finalized?
+.. todo:: what happens when a request is finalized?
 Doppelgangers?
     ``approved``, ``successful``, ``existing_updated``, ``rejected``

 Realm Transitions